The Fade Edit – 25 Haircut and Beard Combos That Just Work

 22. Bald Faded Sides with Slick Back in the center and a Long Beard

 The long beard is kept untrimmed and untamed giving the wearer a rugged look.
-Combine that with a bald faded sides and keep the center slicked back and you’ll look like a badass in no time.
+Combine that with bald faded sides and keep the center slicked back, and you’ll look like a badass in no time.

 23. White Hair with Tapered Fade and White Curly Long Beard